wtfmerc/ROKAB/README.md

 A Rise of Kingdoms answering bot that uses Selenium and ShareX OCR for automated question answering.

+This bot is designed to be **unpatchable** in the traditional sense because it does **not interact with the game client at all**.
+Unlike typical game bots, it does not inject code, modify memory, or simulate in-game actions.
+Instead, it works entirely on the **user’s screen**:

+- It captures text from screenshots using ShareX OCR.
+- It sends the captured text to ChatGPT for processing.
+- It returns answers in a popup — completely outside the game environment.

+Because it operates only on visual data and standard browser/API interactions, updates to the game **cannot break the bot**.
+Additionally, the bot is highly **configurable** — by changing the "prefix" or context in the configuration, it can be adapted to work with **any application or game** that uses text-based questions, not just Rise of Kingdoms.

+This approach ensures that:
+- You are never altering the game client.
+- The bot is resilient to updates and patches.
+- It remains fully cross-platform compatible with minimal maintenance.

+⚠️ **Legal Notice:**
+For legal and ethical reasons, this project **will not accept suggestions or features that automatically click or submit answers in-game**.
+All interactions with the game must be manual.
+However, I may create an **educational tutorial in the future** that explores image processing and automated answer detection in a controlled, non-game context.
+This would be purely for learning purposes and not intended for use in any live game environment.

 ## ⚡ Quick Start

 **For executable users:** Download from [Releases](https://github.com/wtfmerc/ROKAB/releases) on the right side of this page.
 Then follow the steps below.